Impression Evidence: Footprints, Tyre Marks and Casting

 Last updated:

 The physics of impression formation, the mechanics of how soil, dust, snow, and other substrates capture surface features, and the standards for collecting and casting these marks form the first half of this topic.
 The comparison framework, the databases that support class attribution, the casting and lifting methods, and the cross-jurisdictional admissibility decisions form the second.
-The pedological analysis of soil transfer attached to footwear, including the particle-mineral comparison approach, belongs to Module 6; this topic stays within the forensic-physics frame of impression mechanics and the SWGTREAD comparison methodology.
+The pedological analysis of soil transfer attached to footwear belongs to Module 6, covered in the soil examination, density gradient and palynology topic; this topic stays within the forensic-physics frame of impression mechanics and the SWGTREAD comparison methodology.
+The same class-subclass-individual classification that governs footwear comparison also governs tool marks; the mark-formation mechanics and AFTE framework are in the tool marks fundamentals topic.
+Before any impression is cast, it must be photographed with correct scale and oblique lighting; those protocols are in the crime-scene photography workflow topic.
+In vehicle crime, tyre impressions combine with the paint and glass evidence covered in the vehicle examination topic.

 An impression forms when a solid object contacts a substrate and deforms it plastically, leaving a negative of the contact surface when the object is removed.
 The quality of the impression, defined by the level of surface detail captured, depends on the interplay of three physical variables: the applied force (load per unit area), the substrate's yield strength (its resistance to deformation), and the contact kinematics (whether the contact is pure compression or involves shear and sliding components).